 Hemlock.-A species similar to spruce, grows in the Northern States.
-Its wood, which splits or breaks easily, is light, moderately soft, has a coarse, uneven grain, and is frequently shaky.
-It holds a nail much better than pine, which fits it for rougher building material.
+Its wood, which splits or breaks easily, is light,

 White Cedar.-Abundant in the Atlantic States, supplying a soft, light, fine-grained, and durable wood, suited for a variety of purposes where durability rather than strength is required.
 The annual growth is of moderate size, made up of very small wood-cells, traversed by exceedingly fine and numerous medullary rays.
-It is used in boat - building, cabinet - work, cooperage, cigar - boxes, and shingles.
+It is used in boat-building, cabinet-work, cooperage, cigar-boxes, and shingles.